Configuration Examples

 Tackler setup structure for fs and git based journal support

-├── .git/ # and it is for tools and documentation
+├── .git/ # and contains tools and documentation

 │ └── ...